Learn how to organize every space in your house with one simple, proven process to make every room in your home neat and tidy!

 Items used infrequently can go on higher shelves or in other harder-to-reach spaces.

 Then from there, I fill in the gaps until everything has a home, always keeping like items together.

 Related: Working with a small space?
 Get organizing ideas specifically for small spaces here.

 7. Train yourself to put things back in their spot.

-Finally, don’t be afraid to change systems that aren’t working.
+Finally, don’t be afraid to tweak systems that aren’t working for you.
 There have been instances where I have spent a lot of time setting up a system and making it look pretty, but when it came to day to day use, it just wasn’t practical or workable.

-So that’s my method.
-Sure, different areas of the house may call for different types of bins or dividers or shelving, but as far as the actual organizing goes, this is the system I follow for just about every project I do, and it has seemed to work well so far!
+Sure, different areas of the house may call for different types of bins or dividers or shelving, but as far as the actual organizing goes, this is the system I follow for every project I do!

-When you feel like everything is unorganized, I know it can be totally overwhelming to try and bring it all back to order.
-But if you attack one small area at a time and follow these simple steps, you really will start to see progress more quickly than you think!
+When we feel like everything is unorganized, it can be totally overwhelming to try and bring it all back to order.
+But if we attack one small area at a time and follow these simple steps, we really will start to see progress more quickly than we think!
 (Plus there is no better feeling than the satisfaction of having a freshly organized space!)

 Thank you so much for following along!
 Have a wonderful week!

 This post contains affiliate links.
 For more information, see my disclosures here.